 “Clients ask me to fix their bodies – in most cases, their bodies are in fine working order, but they’re not using their bodies correctly.
 I tell them to think of their body as their car.
 They don’t need a mechanic, they need driving lessons.” – Sudhir Daya

 Sudhir appreciates the mind-body interaction, and with extensive knowledge and experience in the physical aspect of health, Sudhir decided to supplement his training in the mental aspect of health.
-He is a qualified transformational life coach ( ICF accredited) and clinical hypnotherapist, which he has found to be two missing pieces of the puzzle in helping clients get to the cause of their physical symptoms, as well as curbing unhelpful thought and behaviour patterns.
+He is a qualified transformational life coach (ICF accredited) and clinical hypnotherapist, which he has found to be two missing pieces of the puzzle in helping clients get to the cause of their physical symptoms, as well as curbing unhelpful thought and behaviour patterns.
+Check out The Life Architect for more details on this.

 While Sudhir has many qualifications (you can add hatha yoga and pilates teacher to the list), his most attractive feature may be what he does in his spare time.
 Sudhir trains in circus arts (flying trapeze, silks, rope, static trapeze),gymnastics (trampolining, tumbling, handstands) and dance (South Asian dance, ballet, contemporary).
 Unlike many health professionals who tell their clients to stop doing the activity that injured them, Sudhir empathises with what his the clients are going through and helps them set goals that are realistic and functional to their activities.